1994 Pacific typhoon season: Tropical Storm Joel

 An area of persistent convection within the monsoon trough in the South China Sea on August 30.
 At first, the disturbance moved east-northeastward, but turned toward the west-northwest on September 2.
 The disturbance organized into Tropical Depression 23W on September 3.
 On the morning of September 5, upper-level winds which had affected the deep convection to the north of the depression's circulation centre began to weaken, allowing the convection to wrap around the north side of the system.
 Based on this, the depression was upgraded to Tropical Storm Joel.
 The Japan Meteorological Agency upgraded the storm to Tropical Storm 9422 early the next morning local time.

 Joel then made a sharp turn towards the north, and made landfall on the southwestern corner of Hainan Island.
 During passage over land, Joel reached its peak of 45 kn before turning to the northwest and exiting land into the Gulf of Tonkin.
+The storm knocked down a few large trees on Hanian.
 A cloud-filled banding eye then became apparent on visible satellite imagery.
 Joel made landfall on September 7 near Haiphong, Vietnam before dissipating inland west of Hanoi.
-No significant deaths or damage was reported, aside from a few large trees that were knocked down in Hanoi.